javierortizmi/javierortizmi/README.md

 ## About me 👾

 I'm a Telecommunications Engineering student at the Carlos III University - Leganes, Madrid.

-I am passionate about developing innovative solutions using cutting-edge technologies.
+🌟 Passionate about developing innovative solutions using cutting-edge technologies.

 🌱 I’m currently learning about Web Development, Cybersecurity, AI & Machine Learning.